cosmos/cosmos-sdk/docs/architecture/adr-043-nft-module.md

 - The `name` is a descriptive name of this NFT type.
 - The `symbol` is the symbol usually shown on exchanges for this NFT type.
 - The `description` is a detailed description of this NFT type.
+- The `mint_restricted` flag, if set to true, indicates that only the issuer of this type can mint NFTs for it.
+- The `edit_restricted` flag, if set to true, indicates that NFTs of this type cannot be edited once minted.

 #### NFT